eurasiancities/eurasiancities/_essays/holden-cherepov.md

 Central Asia and a central part of nomadic culture.[^xli] Birds of prey were more a thematic element at the games captured through the motto of the Universiade: Spread Your Wings.
-Other symbolic representations were the mascot, a white bird, and a bird-based interpretive dance.[^xlii^] However, I did spot one bird of prey on the arm of a performer, although it was brief.
+Other symbolic representations were the mascot, a white bird, and a bird-based interpretive dance.[^xlii] However, I did spot one bird of prey on the arm of a performer, although it was brief.
 The inclusion of birds of prey in Universiade showcase the importance of Salbuurun, the traditional hunting style of Central Asia,